askorbik/freeswitch-metrics/README.md

-# VoIP Metrics
+# FreeSwitch Metrics
 ==============
-IMS Dynamics VoIP Metrics - FreeSwitch + OpenSips
+Part of IMS Dynamics VoIP Metrics

-20160205 sam j. muller
+20161030 Sam J. Muller

 Description
 -----------

-voip statistics for freeswitch and opensips stats are parsed in real-time using Tornado then pushed to influxdb
+VoIP statistics for FreeSwitch.
+The module json_cdr permits to send full CDR to several IPs.
+Tornado catch them, then the stats are parsed in real-time then pushed to InfluxDB.

 Requirements
 ------------